homegamesio/homegames.link/README.md

 ### Notes
 - Might not need to use WS
 - Should probably use "none" as an opportunity to market Homegames, like "no local servers found but make one it's rad and easy" or something.
-- Browser caching makes testing difficult
+- Browser caching makes life difficult